-Mold can be a problem in composting toilets, but don't worry!
-It's not the end of the world.
+Mold can be a problem even in the best composting toilets, but don’t worry!
+It’s not the end of the world.
 Mold is just a sign of excess moisture and improper ventilation.

 If you have mold growing in your composting toilet, fortunately, there are some easy ways to keep your toilet free from mold!

 What are composting toilets and how do composting toilets work?